nsnam/ns-3-dev-git/doc/tutorial/source/tracing.rst

 As described in the Object Model section of the |ns3| Manual, we make widespread use of object aggregation.
-This allows us to form an association between different Objects without building a complicated inheritance tree or predeciding what objects will be part of a Node.
+This allows us to form an association between different Objects without building a complicated inheritance tree or pre-deciding what objects will be part of a Node.
 Each Object in an Aggregation can be reached from the other Objects.